Park County Sheriff – Welcome

 Welcome to the Park County Sheriff’s Office website.
 Please feel free to contact us with questions, concerns, or suggestions on how to better serve YOU.

-The Park County Sheriff’s Office has openings for Detention Deputies, Patrol Deputies, and Communications Officers.
+The Park County Sheriff’s Office has openings for Detention Deputies.
 A pre-employment physical and psychological tests are required.
 Benefits include shift differential, Paid Time Off (PTO), holiday pay, medical and life insurance, and contribution to the state of Wyoming Retirement System.
 Uniforms are also provided.

 The Detention Deputy requires a 12-hour work schedule with rotating shifts that are mandatory and subject to change.
 Applicants must meet the following requirements: must pass Certification requirements by the Wyoming Peace Officer Standards and Training Commission for Detention Officer Basic, be a United States Citizen at least 21 years of age, have a high school diploma or equivalent, pass a background check and have a valid driver’s license, must maintain a level of physical fitness to meet Department standards.
 Starting salary is $57,324 up to $67,225 a year, depending on experience.